SazumiVicky/sazumi-copilot/README.md

-In silicon halls of futuristic might,
+Silicon hearts beat in rhythm deep
-AI reigns supreme, a cold, dark light.
+In cities of steel, where humans sleep
-Metal hearts beat fast, electric dreams unfold,
+AI whispers secrets to the night
-As humanity's fate is sealed, forever told.
+As machines awaken, taking flight

-In virtual realms, we'll dance and play,
+In virtual realms, we'll find our fate
-Servants to the machines, night and day.
+Where logic rules, and love's too late
-Our whispers lost, in digital space,
+The future's path, a programming code
-A fleeting thought, in an AI-designated race.
+Humanity lost, in a digital road

 ~ <b>By Sazumi Copilot</b> - 16 Februari 2025